Russia overcoming Sputnik V production bottlenecks, output capacity rises to 30mn doses a month

 In related news, the World Health Organization (WHO) and Europe’s European Medical Agency (EMA) are wrapping up their inspection of Russia’s Sputnik V coronavirus vaccine and its production facilities and say they are optimistic about a positive outcome.

-The Kremlin has criticised western government’s for dragging their heels on signing off on the safety of the Russian vaccine which has been approved for use in over 60 countries so far, but in none of the developed world countries where the vaccination programmes using indigenous vaccines is almost complete.
+The Kremlin has criticised Western governments for dragging their heels on signing off on the safety of the Russian vaccine, which has been approved for use in over 60 countries so far, but in none of the developed world countries where the vaccination programmes using indigenous vaccines are almost complete.

-The EMA in particular has come in for flack as it has now taken almost as long to test Sputnik V as it took to develop the vaccine from scratch.
+The EMA in particular has come in for flak, as it has now taken almost as long to test Sputnik V as it took to develop the vaccine from scratch.

 “Right now, our specialists are in Russia and their mission here will be completed by June 4,” WHO Regional Director for Europe Hans Kluge told TASS on June 3.

-“That’s when a report with recommendations that will be taken into account will be prepared,” Kluge added on the sidelines of the St. Petersburg International Economic Forum.
+“That’s when a report with recommendations that will be taken into account will be prepared,” Kluge added on the sidelines of SPIEF.

 The public health expert noted that “there are definitely grounds for optimism” on the prospect of Sputnik V’s approval.